 At Zeta, we want digital advertising to be a useful complement to your online experience.
 We want to deliver personalized, well-chosen ads to help you discover things that interest you—new websites, new products, new bargains.
 Our advertising business also helps fund the free content and services you enjoy across the Internet.

-We use complex technology to pick the best ads to show, based on everything we know about the context: the ad itself, the page that needs an ad, the time of day and other external factors, and information from your browser or mobile device digital advertising identifier that we use to predict what advertising would be most relevant and interesting to you.
+We use complex technology to pick the best ads to show, based on what we know about the context: the ad itself, the page that needs an ad, the time of day and other external factors, and information linked to your browser or mobile device digital advertising identifier.

-If we can make ads more useful and interesting for you, then we’ll also make advertising more valuable to advertisers, and your visits will make websites more money per ad, and power their investments in the websites, apps, online features and content that they provide to you for free.
+If we can make ads more relevant for you, that makes advertising more valuable to advertisers, and websites make more money per ad, which pays for the websites, apps, online features and content that they provide to you for free.
 Our Optimization and Analytics services help websites adapt to your preferences with customized content and functionality.
-Fueling ad supported free content and services is an endeavor that we are proud to be a part of, and we hope you’re equally happy with the results.
-But if you’re not, you may learn more about opting out of our use of your data for personalized advertisements in the section below under “Opting Out of Personalized Advertisements.”
+Fueling ad-supported free content and services is an endeavor that we are proud to be a part of, and we hope you’re equally happy with the results.
+But if you’re not, see the section below titled “Opting Out of Personalized Advertisements.”

 How We Think of You

-Before describing the kinds of data we collect, it’s important to understand how we think of you and other web surfers and online consumers.
-Zeta DSP does not know you personally, and we do not need to in order to provide you with relevant advertising.
+Before describing the kinds of data we collect, it’s important to understand how we think of you and other online consumers.
+In the context of ODA services Zeta does not know you personally, and we do not need to in order to provide you with relevant advertising.
 We place an identifier within a cookie on your web browser or use an advertising ID generated by your mobile device.
-So to us you, and anyone else that uses that browser or mobile device, are just “surfer82” for example.
-Our cookies are called “rfihub,” “zeta,” “disqus,” or “netmng,” and you can find them if you search for cookies in your browser settings.
+To us, you, and anyone else that uses that browser or mobile device, are just “surfer82” for example.
+Our cookies are called “rfihub,” “zeta,” “zync,” “disqus,” “boomtrain,” or “netmng,” and you can find them if you search for cookies in your browser settings.